Understanding the basic State Pension

 As a result of the Pensions Act (NI) 2008 the State Pension age for both men and women will increase further from 65 to 68 between 2024 and 2046.

-You qualify by building up enough 'qualifying years' before State Pension age.
+You qualify for State Pension by building up enough 'qualifying years' before State Pension age.

 What are qualifying years?

-A qualifying year is a tax year where you have sufficient income to pay National Insurance Contributions or are treated as having paid, or being credited with, National Insurance Contributions.
+A qualifying year is a tax year where you have enough income to pay National Insurance Contributions or are treated as having paid, or being credited with, National Insurance Contributions.

 To qualify for some basic State Pension a person who reaches State Pension age on or after 6 April 2010, needs just one qualifying year in their working life.

 If you reached State Pension age on or after 6 April 2010, you need 30 qualifying years for a full basic State Pension is 30.

 How many qualifying years do you need?